 How to Use the sort Command in Linux

-Sorting a file in alphabetical order
+sorting a file in alphabetical order

-To sort a file in alphabetical order, we use the sort command without any option.
-As mentioned above, if this command is used without any option, it sorts content alphabetically based on the first letter of each line.
+To sort a file alphabetically, use the sort command without any option.
+As mentioned above, without any option, it sorts content alphabetically based on the first letter of each line.
+For example, the following command arranges the contents of our test file alphabetically and prints them on the terminal.

 $sort test_file